 A DWI in New York is serious, but you are entitled to a strong defense to any DWI or similar accusations.
 If you are facing DWAI, DWI, or aggravated DWI charges in New York from New Year’s Eve or another holiday celebration, you should engage the experienced criminal defense attorneys at Greco Neyland.

 The lawyers at Greco Neyland regularly handle defense to DWI, DWAI, commercial DWI, aggravated DWI, and felony DWI charges.
 We are experienced in strategic, robust defense to these charges that seek an acquittal of any DWI charges.
-To speak with a tough DWI attorney in New York, contact our Manhattan office at (212)-951-1300
+To speak with a tough NYC DWI Lawyer, contact our Manhattan office at (212)-951-1300

 The information in this blog post (“Post”) is provided for general informational purposes only.
 This Post may not reflect the current law in your jurisdiction.
 No information contained in this Post should be construed as legal advice from Greco Neyland Attorneys at Law or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.